(Judy Garland, Summer Stock)

 From work in intensive training programs, coachings, and masterclasses, those whose guidance remains ever fresh for Kiiri include: Audrey Hyland (U.K.), Ingrid Attrot (Victoria), Michael McMahon (Montréal), Robert Holliston (Victoria), Selena James (Victoria), Noelle Barker (U.K.), Kristen Bühl Møller (Denmark), and Rebecca Hass (Victoria).

-A life-long lover of languages, Kiiri has performed repertoire in English, French, German, Italian, Spanish, Brazilian Portuguese, Norwegian, Swedish, Danish, Czech, Russian, and Latin.Kiiri is based in beautiful Victoria, B.C., Canada, where she lives with her composer husband and budding musician daughter.
+A life-long lover of languages, Kiiri has performed repertoire in English, French, German, Italian, Spanish, Brazilian Portuguese, Norwegian, Swedish, Danish, Czech, Russian, and Latin.Kiiri is based in beautiful Victoria, B.C., Canada, where she lives with her composer husband, melodious daughter, and cooing son.

 “Then came the revelation of the evening: the singing of Kiiri Michelsen...You need to hear this young woman sing…”